-- A separate register or a separate part of the register is required for each dangerous drug at each set of premises.
+- 1. A separate register or a separate part of the register is required for each dangerous drug at each set of premises.
 A register cannot be used for recording any other matter. - 2.
 A register shall at all times be kept at the premises to which it relates.
-The register, the stock and the documents related to any dealings in dangerous drug shall be available for inspection by authorized officers.

-- 3. Only 1 register is allowed to be kept in respect of the same dangerous drug at the same premises, except with the approval of the Director of Health for different departments of the business. - 4.
+The register, the stock and the documents related to any dealings in dangerous drug shall be available for inspection by authorized officers. - 3.
+Only 1 register is allowed to be kept in respect of the same dangerous drug at the same premises, except with the approval of the Director of Health for different departments of the business. - 4.
 The dangerous drug must be specified at the top of each page. - 5.
 Each entry shall be made in chronological sequence, on the day of receipt by the doctor or supply to a patient of the dangerous drug (unless it is not reasonably practicable to do so, in which case the entry must be made on the following day at the latest). - 6.
 All 6 columns in the register must be filled in for each entry. - 7.
-Each entry shall be made in ink or other indelible form.
-Therefore, a register stored electronically in a computer will not fulfill the requirement. - 8.
+Every entry and every correction of such an entry shall be made in ink or otherwise so as to be indelible.
+Therefore, a register stored electronically in a computer may not fulfill the requirement. - 8.
 No cancellation, obliteration or alteration is allowed.
 Any correction can only be made by a marginal note or footnote specifying the date of the correction.